Hannah Baker: Storyline (television series)

 Seventh tape, side A: Mr. Porter.
 After recording the tapes, Hannah felt "something shift", and decided to get help and give life one more try.
 She went to see school counselor Mr. Porter and, while secretly recording their conversation, vaguely and reluctantly admitted that she had been raped.
 Mr. Porter cannot make her disclose the identity of her rapist and Hannah refuses to get her parents or police involved so he gives her the only option of moving on.
 Hannah abruptly leaves, despite hoping that he would want to help her enough to chase after her.
 When he did not, she then dropped off her uniform at the Crestmont and left the tapes at Tony's front door.
 Afterwards, she returned home to fill the tub with water, slit her wrists, and died from bloodloss.
 Her parents were revealed to have discovered her and called the police but were too late to save her.

 Throughout the tapes, the group (excluding Jessica, Sheri, and Bryce) find that Clay is uncontrollable so Marcus plants weed he purchased from Bryce in his bag, successfully forcing Clay to be suspended.
 At this time, Clay confides in his mother regarding hypothetical situations similar to Bryce's criminal activities and Jessica's rape but will not reveal anything else.
 Furthermore, knowing that Bryce is the next person he should be handing the tapes off to, Clay instead goes to see him under the pretense of buying weed.
 Secretly recording their conversation to the seventh tape, side B, Clay suffers a beating but gets Bryce to admit that he had raped Hannah.
-Before passing the tape of to the final person, Mr. Porter, Clay has Tony record the last tape of Bryce's confession to his second set of tapes.
+Before passing the tape on to the final person, Mr. Porter, Clay has Tony record the last tape of Bryce's confession to his second set of tapes.
 Feeling guilty that her parents never received answers regarding their daughter's suicide, Tony converts the tapes into mp3 format and hands it over to Mrs. Baker.
 During the deposition of Hannah's classmates, while the other classmates maintain their story that Hannah was a troubled person, Tyler eventually admits that she made tapes of reasons why she killed her self, revealing that Clay was the last person to have them.
 Jessica ends her relationship with Justin while he decides to run away from town.
 The season ends with Jessica admitting to her father about her rape and Clay reconnecting with Skye.

+It was also revealed that Hannah's family moved to Evergreen County to get away from the previous school, where Hannah played the part of the mean girl just to fit in.
+Her mother Olivia, who was sometimes seen drinking, strangled Clay after listening to one of Hannah's tapes in a hallucination that Clay had.
+Olivia also told Hannah that she was the popular one in high school, and told the court that she was sexually assaulted at an early age.
+Her father Andy owned a pharmacy from his parents' loan before closing up for good and divorced after seeing someone else.